-Having recognized the potential value of the API approach for mainframe users, before moving on to general mainframe considerations, it is worth highlighting the key section in the center of the API Architecture diagram above; the API Middleware layer.
-In essence, the API Middleware layer plays adaptigent.com a similar role as middleware plays in other IT solutions.
+Having recognized the potential value of the API approach for mainframe users, before moving on to general mainframe considerations, it is worth highlighting the key section in the centre of the API Architecture diagram above; the API Middleware layer.
+In essence, the API Middleware layer plays a similar role as middleware plays in other IT solutions.
 It sits between the client level and the systems of record, translating the desires of the client into execution within the core systems of record.

 Typical roles of the API Middleware layer are:

-- Provide a connectivity bridge between the requestors and the back end systems of record - Handle format and mapping requirements between differing formats and protocols at either end - Orchestrate the necessary back-end components to deliver the requested business service - Securely authenticate and protect usage of the systems of record layer - Satisfy systems management, security, analytic and audit requirements for governance
+- Provide a connectivity bridge between the requestors and the back end systems of record - Handle any format and mapping requirements between differing formats and protocols at either end - Crchestrate the necessary back-end components to deliver the requested business service - Securely authenticate and protect usage of the systems of record layer - Satisfy systems management, security, analytic and audit requirements for proper governance

 In some API architecture implementations, the API Middleware layer is fairly minimal.
 This is the case for example where the 'back-end' systems of record are already packaged as programmable services, perhaps accessed through RESTful interfaces.
-Indeed, for these simpler environments a generic layer of API Middleware is sufficient to meet most needs, and for this reason it is common for API Management tools to include a generic subset of API Middleware in their offerings.
+Indeed, for these simpler environments a generic layer of API Middleware is sufficient to meet most needs, and for this reason it is common for API Management tools such as Apigee API Management, IBM API Connect, Red Hat 3Scale and CA API Management to include a generic subset of API Middleware in their offerings.
 This generic layer typically supports simple web service and SOAP calls and sometimes provides some limited level of orchestration support.

 However, for mainframe users the API Middleware layer is absolutely key.
 Many applications, services and processes will not be available through a simple call interface.
 A mainframe-specific layer will be needed to handle all the complicated mainframe-specific resources like 3270 applications, CICS and IMS transactions, mainframe databases and corporate systems of record processes.
-This mainframe-specific layer of API Middleware, will be critical for delivering a successful API-enabled environment while mitigating the inherent risk.
-The diagram below indicates how the mainframe-specific API tools such as Adaptive Integration Fabric from Adaptigent and IBM z/OS Connect relate to the generic API Management tools mentioned above in terms of the basic architecture.
+This mainframe specific layer of API Middleware, will be critical for delivering a successful API-enabled environment while mitigating the inherent risk.
+The diagram below indicates how the mainframe-specific API tools such as GT Software Ivory and IBM z/OS Connect relate to the generic API Management tools mentioned above in terms of the basic architecture.